giru-han/discord-messenger-integration/README.md

     nvm use 16
     ```
 4. Refer to scripts in Discord2Facebook. construct .env file.
 Include all credentials such as Facebook's PAGE ID, MESSENGER_ACCESS_TOKEN (PAGE ACCESS_TOKEN), Discord Server, Channel ID and BOT ID, and TOKEN.
 5. Upload `index.js` and `.env`.
-Create new project folder and move both file and install dependencies.
+Create a new project folder move both files and install dependencies.
     ```
     mkdir buddy
     mv index.js package.json .env discordfb_folder